SoftHu/tos_avg/En/heart_4_6_2_1to5.md

 1766421990025137 -->|Ok, fine.|1766422068962229[<b>Speaker 👉 Anna:</b>
 \nEven after all that's happened.
 You're very kind.]
 1766422068962229 -->1766422101467062[<b>Speaker 👉 Fox:</b>
-\nYAY, sleepover!
+\nYAY, sleepover!]
-]
 1766422101467062 -->1766662995003311[End]
 Start -->1766663067756469[<b>Speaker 👉 Anna:</b>
 \nThat's the problem.\nI fought with my master today...\nHe was angry that I talked to you.]
 1766663067756469 -->|Why not?|1766663121777595[<b>Speaker 👉 Anna:</b>
-\nHaha, that's a stupid question.\nHave you already forgotten how we met?\nTanuki are considered invaders in Seikyu. \nWe have to hide because everyone hates us.\nYou should hate us most of all.\nThis was once a Fox city but now you're all alone.]
+\nHaha, that's a stupid question.\nHave you already forgotten how we met?\nTanuki are considered invaders in Seikyu.\nWe have to hide because everyone hates us.\nYou should hate us most of all.\nThis was once a Fox city but now you're all alone.]
 1766663067756469 -->|Am I so bad?|1766663121777595[<b>Speaker 👉 Anna:</b>
-\nHaha, that's a stupid question.\nHave you already forgotten how we met?\nTanuki are considered invaders in Seikyu. \nWe have to hide because everyone hates us.\nYou should hate us most of all.\nThis was once a Fox city but now you're all alone.]
+\nHaha, that's a stupid question.\nHave you already forgotten how we met?\nTanuki are considered invaders in Seikyu.\nWe have to hide because everyone hates us.\nYou should hate us most of all.\nThis was once a Fox city but now you're all alone.]
 1766663121777595 -->|Yeah, at least you have other Tanuki.|1766663437074377[<b>Speaker 👉 Anna:</b>
-\n I'm not sure we can be friends, &lbrace;playername&rbrace;.\nYeah, guess I'm lucky.\nIt's foolish to feel this way... weak.\nI need some air.]
+\n I'm not sure we can be friends, &lbrace;c.playername&rbrace;.\nYeah, guess I'm lucky.\nIt's foolish to feel this way... weak.\nI need some air.]
 1766663121777595 -->|I'm not alone.
 You're here.|1766663232176066[<b>Speaker 👉 Anna:</b>
 \n You can be alone even with people around.]
 441601278420692 -->|We?
 There are more Tanuki here?|1766407339135514[<b>Speaker 👉 Anna:</b>
 \nOops.
 Did I let that slip?]
 1766663232176066 -->|You're not alone now.|1766663366469571[<b>Speaker 👉 Anna:</b>
-\n I'm not sure we can be friends, &lbrace;playername&rbrace;.]
+\n I'm not sure we can be friends, &lbrace;c.playername&rbrace;.]
 1766663232176066 -->|Not if they're good friends.|1766663366469571[<b>Speaker 👉 Anna:</b>
-\n I'm not sure we can be friends, &lbrace;playername&rbrace;.]
+\n I'm not sure we can be friends, &lbrace;c.playername&rbrace;.]
 1766663366469571 -->|We can try.|1766663465074637[<b>Speaker 👉 Anna:</b>
 \nI'd like that...]
 1766663465074637 -->|Me neither.|1766663488850897[End]